The University of Kent, Canterbury, Kent, CT2 7NZ, T +44 (0)1227 764000

 - Oct 2013: on cyber bank robberies in The Conversation.

-- Nov 2013: on internet search engines in The Conversation.
+- Nov 2013: on internet search engines in The Conversation, and again.

 I belong to the following research groups: